World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 LAKE RRAO

 Rrao is a trenchlake north and west of Dejah Upland, near the Duhor Sea.
-This is where elaffes probably evolved, but the mild lake basin is now also colonized by lebbirds; the lebbird name is commonly used because the booming elaffe term is unpronounceable by species smaller than a truck.
+This is where elaffes probably evolved, but the mild lake basin is now also colonized by lebbirds; the lebbird name is commonly used because the mostly-subsonic elaffe term is unpronounceable by species smaller than a truck.
 The lake's 1050 km long and 120 wide (650 by 75 miles), with densely forested shores.
 Though it's nearly 50 degrees north and at the foot of a towering, glaciated range, the Yoof Mts, the Rrao Valley is subtropical; winters get cold and stormy, but a hard frost is rare.
 4 km (13,200') below the plains and 10.5 km (35,000') below the peaks, the trench is an oasis of dense, mild, moist air.

-Here elaffes developed silviculture, breeding dozens of species of fruit and nut trees (though they never adopted the human practices of clearing wild trees for a mono-crop of trees in straight rows--these ease harvesting for our short, non-arboreal species, but elaffes can pick fruit 6 m up (20') without even rearing.
+Here elaffes developed silviculture, breeding dozens of species of fruit and nut trees (though they never adopted the human practices of clearing wild trees for a mono-crop of trees in straight rows--these ease harvesting for our short, non-arboreal species, but elaffes can pick fruit 6 m up (20') without even stretching.
 The forests of Rrao still look wild, and in a sense they are--just a wilderness much richer in fruit, seeds, nuts, and edible leaf-shoots, year-round.
 An elaffe picking fruit in a sunny clearing in dense woods.
 Giraffe-like legs and body, but atop the tall but stouter neck is a large head anchoring a prehensile trunk.

-So the elaffes spread all around the Duhor Sea, and south to the Wolak Sea, and east to the Ohhh Forest on the Sea of P'tang--7000 km east to west (4500 mi).
-The diaspora changed them further, of course; Rronk Wood elaffes are taller and shaggier than their trench cousins; their lungs are 50% bigger, their blood can carry nearly twice as much oxygen.
+The great diaspora changed them further, of course; Rronk Wood elaffes are taller and shaggier than their trench cousins; their lungs are 50% bigger, their blood can carry nearly twice as much oxygen.
 They need it; a short run leaves a Rronk elaffe out of breath, and they have trouble crossing mountains much above bedlevel.
 After all, the air up here is as thin as the air atop Everest--even a Sherpa would soon collapse. a thotter, a large otter with opposable digits on all four paws, leaning on a fish-spear by a lakeshore on Tharn, a mostly arid biosphere-model

 Mops are a different story.
-Oh--their own name is something like "brakkakekyakwoshoshOSH" or "us gorgeous people"; a bit long and pretentious for daily use.
-Hence the universal adoption of the condescending mamook name for them--and I do mean universal: mops use it too.
+Well, their own name for their species is something like "BrakkakekyakwoshoshOSH" or "us gorgeous people"; a bit long and pretentious for daily use.
+Hence the universal adoption of the condescending mamook name for them--and I do mean universal: even mops use it, in mixed company. sketch of a 'mop', a shaggy-feathered bipedal native of evergreen forests on Tharn, a dry Marslike world-model.
 This says something about mop nature: they're often vain and volatile, getting into quarrels, but they can laugh at themselves; elaffes are natural straight men for mop jokes and drama.
-Despite the size difference, the two peoples get along well.
-In fact, mops find slow, calm, trusting elaffes (with no enemy in the world--like Terran giraffes, or some whales) reassuring--and more trusted as arbitrators than their own kind!
-Thus, in mixed communities, you often find elaffes as counselors and judges.
-Oh, and the obvious: contractors for heavy construction.
-To build a tower, the crew with a few 20-foot-tall workers has a distinct competitive edge!
-Darwin has spoken...
-Cliffs and waterfalls a kilometer high on the west face of the Yoof Range on Tharn, a dry, rather Martian world-model.
-Click to enlarge.

 THE YOOF RANGE